NAhaile/C-Practice/README.md

 # C-Practice

-This is where I will practice all my C code.
+This is where I will practice all my C code

+on my free time.